enkidevs/curriculum/glossary/general/library.md

 # Library

-Libraries are built-in collections of functions that we can use within our code to make the job easier and save time.
+Libraries are collections of functions that we can use within our code to make the job easier and save time.
+There are built-in libraries that are always available to use after import, and there are some created by the community.